AbdulRahmanZahiri/QAP-1_S-3_Password_Generator/README.md

 ## What is this?

 This is a simple tool you can use in your terminal to create secure passwords.
-It's written in Node.js and gives you options to customize your passwords.
+It's written in Node.js and gives you options to customize your passwords.So I can name it strong password generator.

 ## What can it do?